Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 I first visited Austria on a skiing holiday in 1975 and fondly remember the friendliness of the people and the gorgeous Tyrolean scenery in the ski resort town of Sölden.

 Since then, I’ve spent most of my Austria sightseeing time in Salzburg and Vienna (my particular favorite).
-In fact, my second novel A Woman of Note about a female composer in the 1830s is set in Vienna.
+In fact, my second novel, A Woman of Note, about a female composer in the 1830s is set in Vienna.

 Artsy Sightseeing in Salzburg

-According to the website, more than 300,000 fans visit Salzburg every year to walk in the footsteps of the von Trapp family in the original shooting locations.
+More than 300,000 fans visit Salzburg every year to walk in the footsteps of the von Trapp family in the original shooting locations.

 Touring Salzburg